nguyenkhois/cms-flowershop/README.md

 ![How it works](./docs/howitworks.png)

-All these things are in Docker on a Linux server.
+All these things are in Docker on a Linux server (AWS):
+* Strapi
+* MongoDB
+* My React app (cms-flowershop) is in a Dockerfile

 ## Structure
 ### Application structure